 About This Trip

-- Daily snorkeling outings on a private boat to the best sites in the Rock Islands, such as Big Drop Off, Ulong Channel, and Blue Corner.
+- Enjoy daily snorkeling outings on a private boat to the best snorkeling sites in the Rock Islands, such as Big Drop Off, Ulong Channel, and Blue Corner.

 - See dazzling hard and soft coral gardens and abundant reef fish.